Facebook has begun rolling out a new interface for desktop users, with an optional dark mode in addition to the traditional white design.

 When they log into the desktop site, some users have reported seeing a pop-up asking whether they would like to try the new design, which is referred to as 'Facebook Beta'.

-- Here's how to enable dark mode for Instagram
+- Here's how to enable Instagram dark mode

-- We can also show you how to enable dark mode for Chrome
+- We can also show you how to enable Chrome dark mode

 - Find out how to delete your Facebook account

 If you're part of the testing group, after accepting the offer, you will be offered the chance to switch to dark mode and take it for a spin.
 You can also switch between light and dark modes through your account settings.
 Android Police has gathered a collection of screengrabs showing what to expect.